venergiac/rebu/predix-webapp-starter/README.md

 ```

-# base on  Predix WebApp Starter
+# based on  Predix WebApp Starter

 *NOTE:* This project was formerly known as the "Predix Seed."
 Code for old versions of this project can still be found in the old Github repository:  https://github.com/predixdev/predix-seed